svairawa/webapplication/README.md

 5. Enter the movie name in the search bar (Black Panther, Red Sparrow, Tomb Raider or Pacific Rim)
 6. The results will be displayed on the table below.

+This application uses online resources to find the cheapest website to purchase a movie.
+For example if the movie you choose is black panther, the aplication will display the comparing sites and the cheapest site to purchase it.